What Does it Take to Be a Fraud Examiner, Investigator or Analyst?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-Are There Job Opportunities for Fraud Examiners, Investigators and Analysts?
+Job Outlook for Fraud Examiners, Investigators and Analysts

 In 2016, there was an estimated number of 135,900 jobs in the United States for Fraud Examiner, Investigator or Analyst.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Fraud Examiner, Investigator or Analyst by 2026.
 There will be an estimated 13,100 positions for Fraud Examiner, Investigator or Analyst per year.